-Perpetual gridlocked problems between you and your partner often conceal underlying feelings and dreams that aren’t getting communicated.
-Your initial focus when discussing these conflicts shouldn’t be in solving the problem right away, but rather first to move from gridlock to dialogue by understanding your partner’s position in depth.
+Perpetual gridlocked problems between you and your partner often conceal underlying miscommunicated feelings and dreams.
+Your initial focus when discussing these conflicts shouldn’t be on solving the problem right away, but rather first to move from gridlock to dialogue by understanding your partner’s position in depth.

-Discuss a perpetual gridlocked problem that exists in your relationship while following our guidelines to find the dreams behind it.
+Discuss a perpetual gridlocked problem that exists in your relationship while following these guidelines to find the dreams behind it.

 One person will be the Speaker and the other the Listener for 15 minutes, then you will change roles.

 Your task as the speaker is to honestly talk about your feelings and beliefs about your position on this problem.
 Explore what this position means to you and what dream might be behind your position.
 Tell the story of the source of this dream or belief, including where it comes from and what it symbolizes to you.
 You must be clear and honest.
 What do you really want here?
 Why is it important to you?
 Try to make your partner understand what you feel, rather than persuade your partner to feel the same way.

 Sample Dreams for the Speaker

 Your job as the listener is to make your partner feel safe enough to tell you what’s behind their position on the problem.
 Listen in the way that a friend would listen, and ask questions that draw out your partner and their point of view.
 Suspend judgment and let your partner know that you just want to hear their story and their dream behind it.